 It’s really an exciting time study the piano.
-Thanks to online learning technology, you can choose a piano teacher based on qualifications, not just geography.
-In the past, piano students were limited to teachers who taught near them.
+Thanks to better streaming technology, you can choose a piano teacher based on qualifications, not geography.
+In the past, students were limited to piano teachers who taught near them.
 The student would generally drive to the local piano teacher’s home or studio for weekly lessons.
-Every hour of lesson time also required an additional hour or more in driving time.
+Every hour of lesson time also meant additional time driving to lessons.

-Now, with online piano lessons, it doesn’t matter where the teacher has her studio.
+Now, with online piano lessons, it doesn’t matter where the piano teacher lives.
 Students can choose a teacher based on education, experience, and that special chemistry that the best teachers possess.
 Especially in smaller communities, where finding the right piano teacher has always been challenging, online piano lessons let students learn at home with a teacher who meets their educational needs.

 In over forty years as a piano teacher, I’ve taught students from pre-school to well past their eighties.
-Many were beginners and some were headed for music conservatories.
-I taught in public schools, at the university level, and in a private studio setting.
+Many were beginners.
+Many were headed for music conservatories.
+I taught piano in public schools, at the university level, and in a private studio setting.
 Today, I teach online piano lessons to adults, both working and retired.
 And while I love teaching kids, I believe that they still need a teacher sitting beside them, helping little hands manage the piano keyboard.

 Online Piano Lessons

 Because of Covid-19, online learning has become a necessary alternative to classroom instruction.
 Piano teachers are also starting to embrace online teaching, since it may no longer be ideal to work closely with piano students.

 My experience with online piano education actually goes back to 2008.
 Living in Arizona at the time, many of my students had second homes.
 When summer heat arrived, they headed to cooler areas of the U.S. and Canada.
 Back then, the technology was pretty rough, but I learned a lot about cameras, microphones, and lighting.
 The arrival of Zoom allowed me to put all I had learned into an effective teaching system that gets results for my piano students.